pdfminer/pdfminer.six/docs/source/topic/converting_pdf_to_text.rst

 on the positioning of characters.
 This works well for sentences and paragraphs because meaningful groups of nearby characters can be made.

-The layout analysis consist of three different stages: it groups characters into words and lines, then it groups lines into boxes and finally it groups textboxes hierarchically.
+The layout analysis consists of three different stages: it groups characters into words and lines, then it groups lines into boxes and finally it groups textboxes hierarchically.
 These stages are discussed in the following sections.
 The resulting output of the layout analysis is an ordered hierarchy